 Reduced mobility and discomfort can occur for many reasons; some of the most common are incorrect lifting, car or sporting accidents, falls, stress, and prolonged habituated posture.

 Depending on your condition, the chiropractor may make chiropractic adjustments to your body, use massage techniques, ultrasound or a range of other techniques they are qualified in and give you advice on exercise, self help, diet and lifestyle.

-All our chiropractors graduated from The McTimoney College of Chiropractic and are often sought after due to the gentle whole body nature of McTimoney technique.
-Many of our chiropractors are however, also trained in other chiropractic and massage/soft tissue techniques and will discuss and advise what they feel would be the best course of action for you.
+All our chiropractors graduated from The McTimoney College of Chiropractic and are often sought after due to the gentle nature of McTimoney technique.
+Many of our chiropractors are also trained in other chiropractic and massage/soft tissue techniques and will discuss and advise what they feel would be the best course of action for you.

 Is Chiropractic treatment just about back pain?
 Can you help with anything else?